bordera-randy/bordera-randy/README.md

 ---

-I am a Microsoft Certified Trainer (MCT) currently in the Dallas-Fort Worth Metro area, USA.
+I am a Microsoft Certified Trainer (MCT) in the Dallas-Fort Worth Metro area, USA.
 I travel quite a bit and split my time between being a digital nomad and enjoying Texas.
 Apart from teaching Microsoft Azure classes, I can be found consulting or providing DevOps automation at a medical company.
-My passion is to find ways to automate the day-to-day, and free myself and colleagues up for more important things.
+My passion is to find ways to automate the day-to-day and free myself and my colleagues up for more important things.
 I love to teach and travel.

 I am a seasoned professional and Military Veteran with 20+ years of IT management and technical support experience in various sectors.
 I have worked mostly with Managed Service Providers in the legal, financial, and energy vectors.
 I am currently diving into DevOps and Kubernetes to provide SaaS at a global software company.